cmsc389T-spring23/Team6/README.md

 Moves the Ghost to one of its valid moving locations.
 The test creates a map and a red ghost named "name" and set its location to (3,4).
 Then we call ghost.move().

+### attack()
+This function returns true if the attack was successful, and false if it failed.
+This function utilizes the `is_pacman_in_range` function to determine if the pacman is in range for attack, and if so, then the Map class (as the Ghost's 'myMap' variable) `attack` function is returned.
+Otherwise if the pacman is not in range, this function retuns false.

+The test for this function creates two Ghosts and one Pacman.
+The Pacman is at (4,5), one Ghost is at (4,5), and one is at (2,3).
+The test will pass if the `attack` method for the Ghost at the same location as Pacman returns the same output as the `Map.attack`, and when calling `attack` on the Ghost at (2,3) returns false.

 ## Map Class

 ### attack()